ConnorDonegan/geostan/README.md

 ### Package installation

-Since the package is not on CRAN, unmet dependencies must be installed first.
+You can try out a development version of the package.
+Since it is not yet on CRAN, unmet dependencies must be installed first.
 You should first install Rstan by following the [getting started guide](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
 Then you’ll also need the following R packages: